CUHKSZzxy/Machine-Learning/README.md

 ![ML Course][pic]

   Personally speaking, this course is relatively simple but well-designed and comprehensive.
 I basically record some of the notes that i wrote when i was listening to the courses.
-Taking notes by youeself and finish corresponding assignments are highly preferred.
+Taking notes by yourself and finish corresponding assignments are highly preferred.
-Here are the catagory:
+Here is the catagory:
   * Assignment
     * Ex1
     * Ex2